Cherry blossoms tend to steal the spotlight in Japan, but there’s another flower that’s also bright pink and breathtaking: the humble plum blossom.

 Where are the best places to see plum blossoms in Japan?

 Besides Tokyo, Kyoto is a great spot to see plum blossoms.
-Kitano Tenmangu Shrine is especially well known for them, and if you time it right you can catch the Baikasai Plum Blossom Festival, which is held there annually.
+Kitano Tenmangu Shrine is especially well-known for them, and if you time it right you can catch the Baikasai Plum Blossom Festival, which is held there annually.

-Can you eat the plums from a plum blossom tree?
+Can you eat the plums from a plum-blossom tree?

-Still fixated on seeing those world-famous cherry blossoms?
+Pro tip: Still fixated on seeing those world-famous cherry blossoms?
 Here is our complete guide to Tokyo’s best cherry-blossom spots.

 Ask our local experts about Tokyo